yqfangs/Time-To-Work/README.md

 <li><strong>Submit Availability Page: </strong>
 <ul>
 <li> Log in as an employee to gain access to this page on the side menu bar. </li>
-<li> Select the day of week you wish to change with the grey button. </li>
+<li> Select the day of week you wish to change available work time with the grey button. </li>
 <li> Input a valid interval of available work time and submit. </li>
-<li> Successful changes is can be observed by inspecting the corresponding employee object in console. </li>
+<li> Successful changes can be observed by inspecting the corresponding employee object in console. </li>
 </ul>
 </li>
 <li><strong>Scheduling Page: </strong>